ccw-ide/ccw-plugin-ansi-repl/README.md

 This plugin's state is stable.

+NOTE: this plugin will only work with a version of Counterclockwise that is yet to be released (as of 2015/5/7).
+You can use continuous integration-based CCW version to test it, in the mean time http://updatesite.ccw-ide.org/branch/master/ )

 ## Pre-requisite

 The ANSI EConsole Eclipse Plugin ( http://marketplace.eclipse.org/content/ansi-escape-console ) must be installed and enabled.